The performance isn't free. It never was.

 For anyone who hasn’t come across the term: masking is the thing neurodivergent people do when they perform neurotypical behaviour in order to fit in.
 You adjust your tone, your face, your volume, your eye contact, your fidgeting, your reactions — all in real time, all whilst simultaneously trying to do whatever you’re actually supposed to be doing.

 I’ve never had a “proper” job.
 I started my own creative agency by 23.
-So my version of masking didn’t play out in performance reviews or office politics.
+So my version of masking didn’t play out in job interviews.

 And still, I masked.
 Because running your own thing doesn’t exempt you from it.
 If anything, it raises the stakes.
 You’re not just fitting in with colleagues — you’re holding together relationships with co-founders, clients, partners.
 People who need to trust you.
 So you soften your directness.
 You sit through the social bits you find excruciating.
 All the while, something doesn’t feel right.